OIRNOIR/WackyWebM/README.md

 - `AudioShutter`: The video's horizontal width changes relative to the current audio level verses the highest within the video.
 - `Jumpscare`: The video shrinks down small, then gets big at the specified frame.
 - `Keyframes`: The video's height and width change based on a number of keyframes outlined in the file given as an argument.
 The format is as follows:
-  - Every line consists of 4 comma-seperated values:
+  - Every line consists of 4 (or 3) comma-seperated values:
     - first, the time in the video of the keyframe; either one integer representing seconds, or two, seperated by any one of the characters `.`, `:` or `-`, where the first still represents seconds, and the second represents frames.
     - next, the width, then the height at that keyframe (in pixels)
-    - finally, the interpolation with which to advance towards the next keyframe (currently, only `linear` is supported.)
+    - finally, the interpolation with which to advance towards the next keyframe - currently, the following are supported:
+      - `linear`: linearly interpolates towards the next keyframe. if the line only contains 3 values, this mode is implied, so it is not required to be written out every time.
+      - `instant`: instantly sets the size to the given values
   - If it isn't overwritten, an implicit keyframe at 0 frames into the video is added with linear interpolation and the video's original size.
   - To use this mode, add `-k` with the path to your csv file.